jankazil/hrrr-data/README.md

 **HRRR-data** is a Python toolkit for accessing, downloading, and processing High-Resolution Rapid Refresh (HRRR) forecast data from NOAA’s public S3 bucket.
 It provides utilities for listing available files, downloading data in GRIB2 format, converting GRIB2 to netCDF, and extracting selected variables from netCDF files.

-## Overview

-The project consists of the following modules:

-- **`s3.py`**: Functions for interacting with the NOAA HRRR S3 bucket, including:
-  - Listing available files via direct path matching or wildcard-style expressions
-  - Downloading HRRR data files from S3 to a local directory
-  - Retrieving S3 object metadata (size, last modified, ETag, user-defined metadata, etc.) for a file within the NOAA HRRR S3 bucket

-- **`tools.py`**: Utilities for working with HRRR data in GRIB2 and netCDF formats, including:
-  - Listing variables in GRIB2 files (`pygrib`)
-  - Converting GRIB2 files to netCDF using `ncl_convert2nc`
-  - Extracting selected variables from netCDF files using `xarray`
-  - Retrieving the metadata for a HRRR file in S3

-- **`plotting`**: Utilities for plotting HRRR data.

 ## Usage

-This repository provides two primary scripts for working with HRRR surface forecast data:
+This repository provides two top-level scripts for working with HRRR surface forecast data:

 - **`DownloadHRRRSurfaceForecast.py`**
   Downloads HRRR surface forecast GRIB2 files from NOAA’s public S3 bucket for a specified date range, forecast initialization hour, valid hour, and region.